Ways to Get Veterinary Experience for Your School Applications

-While it’s important to round out your veterinary school applications with plenty of meaningful experiences, you should recognize the difference between animal experience and veterinary experience.
+It’s undoubtedly important to round out your veterinary school applications with plenty of meaningful experiences, but it’s worth noting the difference between animal experience and veterinary experience.
 We asked Dr. Brad Singleton, owner of South Park Animal Hospital, to offer some clarification.

-“Animal experience mostly refers to being around animals in a non-medical fashion, such as the experience you would gain from working at dog kennels, horse stables, and the like,” Dr. Singleton explains.
-He adds that his own pre-vet animal experience included working at a nature center
+“Animal experience mostly refers to being around animals in a non-medical fashion, such as the experience you would gain from working at dog kennels, horse stables, and the like,” Dr. Singleton explains, adding that his own pre-vet animal experience included working at a nature center.

-Veterinary experiences, on the other hand, must take place under the supervision of a veterinarian.
+Veterinary experience, on the other hand, must take place under the supervision of a veterinarian.
 “It would involve evaluation by a veterinarian, determining a diagnosis, and prescribing treatment,” Dr. Singleton says.

 5 Steps to gathering meaningful veterinary work experience